Skip to main content

 About

-KARDS - The WW2 Card Game is a single player and multiplayer casual turn-based strategy game with a warfare theme.
+KARDS - The WW2 Card Game is a single player and multiplayer tactical turn-based strategy game with warfare and historical themes.
 It was developed by 1939 Games and was released on April 15, 2020.
 It received positive reviews from players.

 Skip User Reviews